 Most people associate a will with entering their golden years, but it is one of the most important documents you can create, regardless of your age.
 A will is the only way to protect your spouse, partner, children and assets – without a will, the state will decide what happens to your assets and how they are divided.

 Iona College can help.
 We have partnered with FreeWill, an online resource that allows you to create a simple, legal will that can document your wishes.
 If you prefer to speak with an attorney before finalizing your will, FreeWill is a great place to organize your intentions and save time.
-The average FreeWill user completes their will in less than 25 minutes.
+The average FreeWill user completes their will in less than 20 minutes, and the service is completely free for friends of Iona College.

-As you use FreeWill, we invite you to consider making a gift to the College through your estate plan.
-Freewill is, however, just that – a free estate planning service.
+As you use FreeWill, we invite you to join the visionary legacy donors who have chosen to include a gift to the College through an estate plan.
+FreeWill, however, just that – a free estate planning service.
 It is not necessary to make a gift to the College to use the service, and you are under no obligation to do so.

 For those using an attorney to help define their estate plan, here’s some sample language you can use to help define your intentions.
 As with all legal documents, please consult an attorney who can assist you with the exact wording for your bequest.